Pashupati: Iconography

-The five faces of Pashupatinath represent various incarnations of Shiva; Sadyojata (also known as Barun), Vamdeva (also known as Uma Maheswara), Tatpurusha, Aghor & Ishana.
-They face West, North, East, South and Zenith respectively, representing Hinduism's five primary elements namely earth, water, air, light and ether.
+The five faces of Pashupati represent the five forms of Shiva: Sadyojata (also known as Varuna), Vamadeva (also known as Uma Maheshvara), Tatpurusha, Aghora, and Ishana.
+They face the west, north, east, south and zenith respectively, representing the pancha bhuta (five basic elements) of the Hindu cosmos, namely earth, water, air, light and ether.

-Puranas describe these faces of Shiva as:
+The Puranas describe these faces of Shiva as:

 By country

 Nepal

 Although Nepal is a secular state, its population is predominantly Hindu.
 Pashupatinath is revered as a national deity.
 The Pashupatinath Temple, located at the bank of the river Bagmati, is considered one of the most sacred places in Nepal.
-In mythology it is said that Lord Pashupatinath started living in Nepal in the form of a deer because he was enchanted by the beauty of Kathmandu Valley.
+In mythology it is said that Pashupatinath started living in Nepal in the form of a deer because he was enchanted by the beauty of Kathmandu Valley.

 India

 A Pashupatinath temple is sited on the banks of the Shivana river in Mandsaur, Madhya Pradesh, India.
-It is one of the most important shrines of Mandsaur, and Lord Shiva in the form of Lord Pashupatinath is its primary deity.
-Its main attraction is a unique Shiva Linga displaying eight faces of Lord Shiva.
-The shrine has four doors, representing the cardinal directions.
+It is one of the most important shrines of Mandsaur, and Shiva in the form of Pashupati is its primary deity.